Vegan Chocolate Truffles

 Top view of the truffle mixture cut into heart shapes.

-• Coat the truffles in melted chocolate and sprinkle with Maldon sea salt, chopped hazelnuts, chocolate sprinkles, and freeze-dried raspberries.
+• Coat the truffles in melted chocolate and sprinkle with Maldon sea salt, chopped hazelnuts or chocolate sprinkles, and freeze-dried raspberries.
 It’s your call!

 Heart-shaped chocolate truffles dipped into melted dark chocolate over a white background.